No 2 Goods Shed: History

 The No 2 Goods Shed was built in 1889–90 to replace previous timber and corrugated iron structures which had proved inadequate for the increased freight experienced in Melbourne during the boom years of the 1880s.
 The contract was awarded to builders A.P.
 Tozer and Company on 19 August 1889 for £72,943 17s 5 1/2d.
 The office section was extended to the north in 1907.
 No 2 Goods Shed was one of several construction projects at the time, which reflected the expansion of the Victorian Railways system.
 The Railways Headquarters Building in Spencer Street was constructed between 1888 and 1893, while the Flinders Street Viaduct, Flinders Street Extension and the retaining wall just south of the goods yards were also constructed around this time.

 Redevelopment

 As part of the redevelopment of Melbourne Docklands, the shed was cut in half with the construction of the Collins Street extension.
-The northern part of the shed was redeveloped by Places Victoria, with the construction of a tall black glass 'Lantern' building and refurbishment of the interior, designed by Elenberg Fraser.
+The northern part of the shed was redeveloped by Equiset Grollo Group, with the construction of a tall black glass 'Lantern' building and refurbishment of the interior, designed by Elenberg Fraser.
 The southern half (known as The Goods Shed, 707 Collins Street) was developed by the Walker Corporation, and has been restored and converted to offices for Pearson Australia, and Penguin Random House.